leoortigozaa/aws_lightsail_config_for_flask_python3/README.md

 ```

 ## Test your flask app
-Enter in your navigator with *YOUR_PUBLIC_IP_ADDRESS* (Mine is 54.160.19.10) to test if apache works fine.
+Enter in your navigator with *YOUR_PUBLIC_IP_ADDRESS.xip.io* (Mine is 54.160.19.10.xip.io) to test if apache works fine.
 If something works bad, logged as user you can check the apache error.log file:
 ```sh
 sudo tail -f /var/log/apache2/error.log
 ```